akib1010/Good-Habits/README.md

 * The second stage can be reached if the user receives 3 out of the five rating stars.
 * Finally, the third stage can be reached when the user uses the Good Habits application for more than 66 days as it takes 66 days for a habit to become automatic behavior.

-If all these three stages are completed, we can confidently say that the utilisation of this app was successful
+If all these three stages are completed, we can confidently say that the utilisation of this app was successful.